FE 'tkGooie' Utilities

 I use four-part script names that are described in a description of the 'feNautilusScripts' system on this FE (Freedom Environment) site.

-I suppose Nautilus is slower (in spite of it being a compiled program and the Tcl-Tk scripts being 'interpreted') because of overhead, such as showing, or trying to show, little image icons representing various types of directories and files.
+I suppose Nautilus is slower than these Tcl-Tk scripts (in spite of Nautilus being a compiled program and the Tcl-Tk scripts being 'interpreted') because of overhead, such as showing, or trying to show, little image icons representing various types of directories and files.

 BASIC OPERATING SEQUENCE